 Grotto Falls

-About a mile into the hike you'll see a a sign for a dead-end spur trail that drops 1/2 mile towards Grotto Falls.
+About a mile into the hike you'll see a sign for a dead-end spur trail that drops 1/2 mile towards Grotto Falls.

 Storm Castle Creek